Juncheng-Li/KT_project1/README.md

 # KT_project1

-The project applied three algorithms on the spelling corrction task, including Edit Distance(Leventain Distance), Bigram, and Soundex.
+The project applied three algorithms on the spelling corrction task, including Edit Distance(Levenshtain Distance), Bigram, and Soundex.

 Each algorithm is written in a stand-alone python file.

 ED.py:
 Predicts the correct word by calculating the Edit distance between token and words in the dictionary.

-Splits(string, length, step=1) and grams(word, n): splits words into substrings of n letters, in this project n = 2. intersection(lst1, lst2): Counts how many grams in common calc(String1, String): Calculates the Bigram score
+edit_distance(word1, word2): Calculates the edit_distance between two words

 nGram.py:
 Predicts the correct word by splitting the token into substrings of two letters.

+Splits(string, length, step=1) and grams(word, n): splits words into substrings of n letters, in this project n = 2. intersection(lst1, lst2): Counts how many grams in common calc(String1, String): Calculates the Bigram score

 Soundex.py:
 Converts word into Soundex code first, then apply Edit Distance to calculate the similarity between words.

+soundex_distance(word1, word2): Converts words into Soundex code and then calculates the Soundex distance.

 Each file has following functions: